-- 1. Fully completed authorization request via on-line web portal; and

-- 2. A signed prescription, written within the past three months, from the ordering physician, advanced practice registered nurse (APRN), or physician assistant (PA) enrolled in the Connecticut Medical Assistance Program (CMAP), with the following information:
+- 1. Fully completed authorization request via on-line web portal; and - 2.
+Signed prescription by a physician, advanced practice registered nurse (APRN), or physician assistant (PA) dated within the last 12 months, with the following information: - Diagnosis - Length of need - Type of monitoring device - 3.
+Clinical documentation supporting medical necessity as outlined in the Clinical Guideline section of this policy; and

-- Diagnosis; and

-- · Length of need; and

-- Type of monitoring device; and